ersatzavian/LPS25H/README.md

 Author: [Tom Byrne](https://github.com/ersatzavian/)

 The [LPS25H](http://www.st.com/web/en/resource/technical/document/datasheet/DM00066332.pdf) is a MEMS absolute pressure sensor.
-This sensor features large functional range (260-1260hPa) and internal averaging for improved precision.
+This sensor features a large functional range (260-1260hPa) and internal averaging for improved precision.

 The LPS25HTR can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

 ## Hardware

-The LSP25H should be connected as follows:
+The LPS25H should be connected as follows:

 ![LPS25H Circuit](./circuit.png)